JCPedroza/pong-py-pygame/README.md

-# Basic Pong Implemented in Python Using Pygame
+# Basic Pong-Like Game Implemented in Python Using Pygame

-A basic Pong implementation written in Python, using the Pygame framework.
+A basic pong-like game written in Python, using the Pygame framework.

 ## Install Dependencies